-Robert Garrett's practice focuses on copyright and telecommunications law, particularly as it affects the sports, media and entertainment industries and new technologies.
-He has represented and advised major sports leagues and organizations, motion picture producers and distributors, recording companies, broadcast and cable television networks, municipal and foreign governments, and others who create or make use of copyrighted works.
+Robert Garrett focused his practice on copyright and telecommunications law, particularly as it affected the sports, media and entertainment industries and new technologies.
+He represented and advised major sports leagues and organizations, motion picture producers and distributors, recording companies, broadcast and cable television networks, municipal and foreign governments, and others who create or make use of copyrighted works.

 Prior to joining Arnold & Porter, Mr. Garrett served in the US Army and as a law clerk to then-Judge John Paul Stevens of the US Court of Appeals for the Seventh Circuit.
 He graduated, cum laude, from Northwestern University School of Law, where he was Executive Editor of the law review, a member of the law school’s moot court team, co-recipient of the Adlai Ewing Stevenson Award and William Jennings Bryan Award.